Upper moon: half circle of radius 1 centered at the origin.

 Answer Key

-- Vanishing gradients is a compounding, per-layer effect — the backward signal is multiplied by one sub-unity factor at each layer (Module 2 measures ~0.1 per layer for this net).
+- Vanishing gradients is a compounding, per-layer effect: the backward signal is multiplied by one sub-unity factor at each layer (Module 2 measures ~0.1 per layer for this net).
 A one-hidden-layer network applies that factor once, which is harmless; the failure only becomes visible when depth stacks several factors.
 Wide-and-shallow would learn the moons fine and hide the entire phenomenon this workshop exists to show.

 - Modules 4 and 5 show the same architecture reaching 100% test accuracy (batch norm,

-at ln 2,
+training loss sits at ln 2,

-results.logline 64), so it has not even memorized, let alone generalized.
+results.logline 65), so it has not even memorized, let alone generalized.